marcglasberg/flutter_layout_article/README.md

 If you do it, they will come back again and again, asking why some `FittedBox` is not working, why that `Column` is overflowing, or what `IntrinsicWidth` is supposed to be doing.

-Instead, first tell them that Flutter layout is very different from Web/HTML layout (which is probably where they're coming from), and then make them memorize the following rule:
+Instead, first tell them that Flutter layout is very different from HTML layout (which is probably where they're coming from), and then make them memorize the following rule:

-### Constraints go down.
+### 👉 Constraints go down.
 Sizes go up.
 Positions are set by parents.

-Flutter layout can't really be understood without knowing this rule, so I believe beginners should learn it early on.
+Flutter layout can't really be understood without knowing this rule, so I believe everyone should learn it early on.

-Let's explain it in more detail:
+In more detail:

 * A widget gets its own constraints from its parent.
 A "constraint" is just a set of 4 doubles: a minimum and maximum **width**, as well as a minimum and maximum **height**.

 * Then the widget goes through its own list of children.
 One by one, the widget tells its children what are their constraints (which can be different for each child), and then asks each child which size it wants to be.

 * Then, the widget positions its children (horizontally in the `x` axis, and vertically in the `y` axis), one by one.

 * And, finally, the widget tells its parent about its own size (within the original constraints, of course).

 <br>